Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 tightly integrate gameplay and animation for large-scale worlds.
 Kinemation is still under active development, and it has only laid down the foundations towards what it aims to achieve.
 Yet those foundations are already usable in projects.
-As of Unity DOTS 1.0, no official Entities-based animation solution exists.
+As of Unity Entities 1.2, no official Entities-based animation solution exists.

 Check out the [Getting Started](Getting%20Started%20-%20Part%201.md) page!